ochorocho/ina_sensor/README.md

 With thanks to ochorocho, the original creator.
 This fork has been updated to work with Home Assistant 2022.7 and later.
 Tested on 2022.10.

+Adds support for the INA219 current/power/voltage sensor to Home Assistant.

 `configuration.yaml` example:

 ```yaml